-shared a breakdown of the STF Committee’s total budget.
+Yash Raj Sinna shared a breakdown of the STF Committee’s total budget.
 After estimating the revenue for Fiscal Year ‘21, the STF has about $14.3 million in total and after estimated expenses, which include blocks, special projects, and budget for administration, the STF Committee has $9.9 million set out for the year.
 He explained that blocks were longer-term funding projects in partnership with departments, highlighting library computers and UDrive as examples.
 The departments who benefit from block funding report how the STF funding was spent during the year and the STF Committee decides whether to continue block funding every year.

-He said that the STF Committee’s second goal for the year was to implement a couple website features and that the Committee was currently in the process of hiring its own web developer.
+Yash Raj Sinna said that the STF Committee’s second goal for the year was to implement a couple website features and that the Committee was currently in the process of hiring its own web developer.
 He said that another goal of the Committee was to create an inventory of proposals the STF has funded.
 He said that students visit the STF website without a clear understanding of what the STF provides and explained that the STF website was more of a database for internal use.
 He said that creating a more user-friendly website that outlines funded proposals would help students understand the purpose of STF as well as find research positions or RSO’s of interest.
 He said that another objective that the STF Committee worked on over the summer was solidifying their onboarding process and increasing efficiency of personnel transitioning from one position to another.

 Yaying Wang said that she heard that previous onboardings for the STF Committee positions were unorganized, involved a lot of paperwork, and took an entire summer.
 This past summer, Sukeeret Dhaliwal, the STF Committee’s Proposal Officer, consolidated all the onboarding paperwork into a single Google Drive which streamlined the onboarding process for Yaying.